TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GitHub/Index.rst

 Advanced
 ~~~~~~~~

-For Documentation Team members, members of task forces, advanced contributors:
+For Documentation Team members, members of initiatives, advanced contributors:

 * `All open issues in TYPO3-Documentation
   <https://github.com/issues?q=is%3Aopen+is%3Aissue+archived%3Afalse+org%3ATYPO3-Documentation>`__